sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-csv.rst

 Reading from csv File
 ---------------------

-It reads data from a CSV file using Read CSV processor, use below field for csv file
+It reads data from a CSV file using Read CSV processor, uses the below field for CSV file

-* PATH : Select specified path of csv file
+* PATH: Select specified path of CSV file
 * SEPERATOR : CSV separtor
-* HEADER : True or false depending on file type
+* HEADER: True or false depending on file type
-* DROP MALFORMED : true or false depending on requirements
+* DROP MALFORMED: true or false depending on requirements

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^